jaottavi/G-and-C-Data-Final-Project/README.md

 This file describes the variables, data and transformations that were made to clean up the original data set from UCI.

 # aggregateTidyData.txt
-This file shows the data for the averageTidyData.txt file.
+This file gives the first 16 lines of the data for the averageTidyData.txt file.